What is Home Health Care Nursing? Your Guide

 Who is eligible for home health care services?

-Several things must be true for Medicare to cover home health care.
-Patients must have a doctor’s care, be mostly at home, and need skilled nursing or therapy.
+To get home health care, several things must be true.
+For Medicare, patients need a doctor’s care, be mostly at home, and need skilled nursing or therapy.
 Private insurance has similar rules.
 Some choose to pay privately if they don’t qualify.

 What types of services are included in home health care?